c0r0nel/api_jwt/README.md

 - https://github.com/go-chi/jwtauth
 - https://github.com/mattn/go-sqlite3

+a
 ## Usage

-Create the sqlite3 database with some testing data in it.
+Create the sqlite3 database elsewere:
 ```
-$ sqlite3 users.db < users.sql
+$ sqlite3 ~/db/users.db < users.sql
 ```

-Before running the server first you need to get all the dependencies needed, this might take some minutes.
+Before running the server, you need to get all the dependencies needed, this might take some minutes.
 Be patience.
 ```
 $ go get ./...
 ```

-Finally you can run the server doing:
+Finally you can build the server and run it doing:

 ```
-$ go run api_jwt.go
+$ go build api_jwt.go
+$ ./api_jwt -p 3001 -db=~/db/users.db
 ```

 For testing purpose, you can try to access the API root first: